essoen/essoen.github.io/content/work.md

 ## Communication

 I prefer asynchronous communication via Slack/messaging tool, over emails.
 I do not expect instant replies, even during the regular workday.
-I like when my team uses open team Slack channels to ask questions or talk about ideas because I believe it empowers the whole team.
+I like when my team uses open team Slack channels to ask questions or talk about ideas, because I believe it empowers the whole team.

 [Inbox Zero](https://blog.doist.com/inbox-zero/) is great, and I follow it.
 But, most emails are not urgent, so I do not handle them as such.
 I check my email around twice a day.
 This means that if you need a fast answer, call instead of emailing.
 Or call me after the email is sent.
 To me, an email can wait to be answered for two days.
 If not, one should tell the recipient about the urgency.